PoCInnovation/Workshops/software/5.Actions/README.md

-# Workshops 5 - Github Action
+# Workshops 5 - Github Actions

 This workshop is an introduction about devOps and continuous Integration (CI).